UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password_no_sunet.md

 !!! danger

     - Do not log in to Rackham and from there log in to Bianca.
-    - This will let all sensitive data land on Rackham uncypted as a an intermediate step.
+    - This will let all sensitive data land on Rackham uncrypted as a an intermediate step.
-    - Rackham is not a secure system and can be spied on.
+    - Rackham is not a secure system and could be spied on.

 ## Procedure with using Rackham as a "jump host"